 This can have a very debilitating effect on our self-esteem.
 In fact, whenever we are sad and angry, we may feel that we are doing something wrong or, even worse, that we are wrong.

-In my clinical practice, I often invite my patients to think about the rights they do not grant themselves and to ask themselves if they behave towards them as they were treated by the people who raised and educated them.
-Let me explain: if we grew up in an environment where the right to be treated with kindness and respect has been denied us, it is possible that we will continue to treat ourselves without kindness and respect or to enter into relationships in which we are not respected.
+In my clinical practice, I often invite my patients to check if they treat themselves as they were treated by the people who raised and educated them.
+Let me explain: if we grew up in an environment where the right to be treated with kindness and respect has been denied, it is possible that we will continue to treat ourselves without kindness and respect or to start relationships in which we are not respected.

 However, this does not mean that we do not have the possibility to decide.
 On the contrary: we have the right to change our existence and I warmly invite you to claim it.

-Please read Edmund J. Bourne's Charter of Personal Rights * that you find below and answer the questions you will find at the end of the list: they will help you better understand what rights you are not granting yourself and how you can do to regain possession of them:
+Please read Edmund J. Bourne's Bill of Personal Rights * that you find below and answer the questions you will find at the end of the list: they will help you better understand what rights you are not granting yourself and how and what you can do to regain possession of them: